Back to Rare Guns.

 - It appears in several missions in Medal of Honor: Frontline, identified in-game as simply the "Silenced Pistol" and misidentified in the manual as the the completely unrelated Webley & Scott M1905.
 Contrasting to Allied Assault, it's only about as powerful as your other sidearm options, but it's not noticeably slower than they are either.

 - A Downloadable Content weapon in Sniper Elite III and Sniper Elite 4.
-Compared to the Welrod, it has a higher rate of fire, but is still ineffective in a firefight.
+Compared to the Welrod, it has a higher rate of fire and capacity, at the cost of some accuracy at mid range.
+Despite this, however, it is still ineffective in a firefight due to its relatively low stopping power.

 - Appears in Mafia III as one of Lincoln's available pistols.
 Compared to the other pistols in-game, this one encourages a stealthy approach during missions, thanks to the integrated silencer.